rene-dev/pqongmaps/README.md

 PQonGmaps
 =======

-When groundspeak stopped supporting google maps, I hacked this script to parse gpx files and display then using the google maps API.
+When Groundspeak stopped supporting Google Maps, I hacked this script to parse GPX files and display then using the Google Maps API.
 It started as a personal project, but perhaps someone wants to use (or even contribute) to it...

 Installation
 ------------

-`git@github.com:rene-dev/pqongmaps.git`
+`git clone git@github.com:rene-dev/pqongmaps.git`

 `rake db:migrate`